manuel-serrano/hiphop/test/README.md

 2. Using the builtin driver
 ---------------------------

-Go into the `tests` directory and execute
+Go into the `test` directory and execute

 ```node --enable-source-maps --no-warnings --loader ../lib/hiphop-loader.mjs ./all-test.js
 ```